 - Problems in school, learning disabilities

 Lead poisoning is 100% preventable!
 Making homes lead-safe prevents children from being poisoned.
-This website provides pages that can help Parents, Landlords and Community Partners in their efforts to protect our children.

 To learn more about making homes lead-safe, contact the Healthy Homes Coalition of West Michigan at (616) 241-3300.